Ponds play an essential role in the environment by helping to clean the air and purify water sources.

 Having high ammonia levels can also be damaging to a pond’s ecosystem since it increases toxicity within the environment.

 To lower ammonia levels, reduce sources of Nitrogen such as fish food by cutting back on feeding schedules.
 Or, you can perform additional partial water changes with clean, fresh water every few days if you have a small pond.
+You can also introduce beneficial bacteria cultures like Nitrospira to help accelerate the conversion of ammonia into nitrites.

 At PondMedics, we work with customers to keep their ponds healthy.
 Contact us to learn about our customized, proactive plans to help you meet your goals.